By Tammy Porter on | No Comments

-One of the biggest changes for me in my photography journey is when I learned to give myself Constructive Criticism (or CC).
-Not to be confused with negative feelings or thoughts about my photos or my performance, but looking at them as the viewer instead of as the photographer.
+One of the biggest times of improvement in my photography skills came after I learned to give myself Constructive Criticism (or CC).
+Now, when I talk about criticism, I don't mean negative feelings or thoughts about my photos or my performance, rather looking at my images as a viewer instead of a photographer.

-If the photos are only for you then this process is really not needed, but if you plan to show your work on social media or are being paid by the client, then it’s time to get tough on yourself, and your images.
+If your photos are only for you then this process is really not needed, but if you plan to show your work on social media or are being paid by a client, then it’s time to get tough on yourself, and your images!

-Always start the editing session with choosing the photo you loved most at first site, that is not always the one that you nailed straight out of camera.
+I always recommend to start your editing session with the photo you love the most!
+Keep in mind this photo may not always be the one that you nailed straight out of the camera.
 So you need to have some internal dialog with yourself.

-Positive: I love it because the expressions are true and the focus is clear.
+Positives: I love this image because the expressions are true and the focus is clear.

-Positive: I finally nailed the composition, and I think with some editing I can bring out the the best in this one.
+Positive: I finally nailed the composition of this photo, and I think with some editing I can bring out the best in this one.

-Negative: I did not leave enough negative space around the couple for options in cropping.
+Negative: I did not leave enough negative space around my subjects, so I don't have many options for cropping.

 Solution: I will be sure to know what crop will fit this shot best, and offer that information to the client at the time of ordering.

-Negative: The children stepped to far away from the family and are out of focus.
+Negative: The children were standing too far away from the rest of the family and are out of focus.

-Solution: There is no solution to out of focus, period.
-Out of focus is out of focus… move on.
+Solution: There is no solution for an image that is out of focus, period.
+Out of focus is out of focus… so move on.

-The more you edit and learn, the easier this becomes.
-You can instantly know if a photo is worth “saving” and what your editing limitations are.
+The more you edit and learn, the easier this process will become.
+You will instantly know if a photo is worth “saving” and what your editing limitations are.

-You have to start thinking in terms of quality, not quantity.
-No one needs or really wants to purchase 200 photos, you should aim to nail about 50 shots to show your client.
-Think of what you would rather have, 15 outstanding shots of your family that you want to wallpaper your house with.
-Or, 139 shots that are just ok?
+No one NEEDS or really WANTS to purchase 200 photos.
+You should aim to nail about 50 shots to edit and show your client.
+If you were the client, which would you rather have - 15 outstanding shots that you want to wallpaper your house with or 150 shots that are just ok?

-Start to rely on yourself for CC, just like all the other aspects of your photography business, this is something you can and should be in charge of for yourself.
-Save time, and boost your own confidence knowing you can honesty and quickly evaluate your own work.
+Start relying on yourself for CC.
+Just like all of the other aspects of your photography business, this is something you can and should be in charge of for yourself.
+Once you have this process down, you will be able to save time, and boost your own confidence knowing you can honesty and quickly evaluate your own work!